More about Sanofi India Limited

 Revenue projections:

-With Sanofi India Limited's revenues expected to fall below the previous year's, investors are likely to approach the stock with caution.
+With SANOFI's revenues expected to fall below the previous year's, investors are likely to approach the stock with caution.
 Declining revenues can negatively affect profitability, which makes it harder for the company to maintain investor confidence and perform well in the market.

 Financial Ratios: